FAQs

 • The frequency of our sessions is completely up to you and what feels most helpful for your needs, schedule, and capacity.
 Some clients prefer weekly sessions, others choose biweekly, and some adjust as they go.
 We can talk together about what pace feels supportive and sustainable for you, and you’re always welcome to change the frequency at any time.

-• I am a neurodivergent-affirming therapist, and I believe that you do not need to conform to societal norms.
-I recognize the potential harm in masking or trying to "fit in."
 In therapy sessions, this means meeting you where you are and adapting our approach, including EMDR, to suit your unique needs.
 This may involve exploring past experiences, such as times when you were undiagnosed or felt pressure to conform to neurotypical standards.
-I am committed to continually expanding my understanding of neurodivergence and ensuring my practice is inclusive and supportive of neurodivergent individuals.
+We are committed to continually expanding ou understanding of neurodivergence and ensuring our practice is inclusive and supportive of neurodivergent individuals.

 • We'll convene through a HIPAA-compliant platform, ensuring your privacy.
 It's crucial to be in a secure, private environment; please refrain from participating in sessions while driving.

 • In your first session, we will fully dive into your history and goals.
 We will discuss the approach and any questions you may have.
+However, if you have a direction you would like to go during the first session, please let us know and we will be happy to start there.

 • To cancel a session, please provide at least 48 hours' notice.
 If the required advance notice is not given, the full session fee will be charged.